Penn Engineering CETS Answers

 Backups

 If you are responsible for a machine, you are responsible for the files stored on that machine.
-You must choose a backup model.
+You must decide how to back up the files.
 If you are taking responsibility for a system that someone else set up, you should review the backup decisions to make sure that you understand them, and that they are still appropriate.
 A yearly test restore and review of your backup model is a good idea.

 Backups allow you to recover if your machine is compromised, or if there is a disk failure or other hardware failure.
 Disks often fail suddenly and without warning, and events such as fires, electrical surges, and theft can cause data loss with no warning.
 Mirrors or RAIDs do not protect data from fire, electrical surges, physical theft, or compromised security (cyber break-ins).